DQA2026/COMMAT-D-26-01775/README.md

 Please refer to the manuscript for additional methodological details.

-Due to the large size of the complete raw dataset, only representative examples are included in this repository:
+Due to the large size of the complete raw dataset, only representative examples are included in this repository `RepresentativeRawData.lammpstrj` and `DeformationDemo.mp4`.

-- `RepresentativeRawData.lammpstrj`
-- `DeformationDemo.mp4`

 These files are intended to demonstrate the deformation process and data structure.